Rate Caps

 Key Takeaways

-• Interest rate caps set a ceiling on rates for indexed annuities.
+• Interest rate caps set a ceiling on rates for fixed index annuities.

 • Rate caps allow insurers to cover operational costs, satisfy interest crediting needs and retain an adequate margin for investors.

-• Like interest rate spreads and participation rates, interest rate caps restrict the growth potential of indexed annuities.
+• Like interest rate spreads and participation rates, interest rate caps restrict the growth potential of fixed index annuities.

 • Interest rate caps can change at the beginning of each contract year.
 The lower the cap, the lower the return.